John Tewkesbury: Punishment

-Sir Thomas More's interrogation
+Second arrest

 Betrayal

-In close co-operation with Cuthbert Tunstall's successor, John Stokesley, Sir Thomas More, High Chancellor of England, arrested George Constantine, a Protestant book dealer, for heresy in 1531.
+In close co-operation with Cuthbert Tunstall's successor, John Stokesley, Sir Thomas More, Lord Chancellor of England, arrested George Constantine, a Protestant book dealer, for heresy in 1531.
 Before escaping in early December, Constantine revealed the names of several fellow reformers.

+Arrest and discovery

 Following his betrayal by Constantine, Tewkesbury was immediately arrested and held in the porter's lodge at More's Chelsea house.

-Confession

 The popular anti-Catholic polemicist John Foxe claims More had Tewkesbury pinioned "hand, foot, and head in the stocks" for six days before having him whipped at "Jesu's tree" in his garden, "and also twisted his brows with small ropes, so that the blood started out of his eyes".

-More himself, however, denied such claims in his "Apology" (1533), which were popular at the time:
+More himself, however, denied such claims in his "Apology" (1533), which were circulating in continental Protestant at the time: